General Questions For Online 200 Hr Yoga Training

 Q: How can I know if running my own Yoga Business is right for me?

-A: If it is in your heart and you feel this is right then make sure you spend time in setting up your business correctly and work on the budget with a clear picture.
+A: If it is in your heart and you feel this is right then make sure you use your time and energy with the correct intention and you do whatever you put your mind to.

-A: Yes, we have interns and graduates from all over the world.
-With Email and skye support, Yoga teacher training online is easier than ever.
+A: Yes, we have Online YTT graduates from all over the world.
+With email and skype support, the Online YTT is easier than ever.

-Q: This price, for a Yoga Santosha Yoga On-Line Teacher Training 200, sounds too good to be true.
+Q: This price of $990 for a Yoga Santosha Yoga Online Teacher Training 200, sounds too good to be true.
 Your price is really low, are there any hidden charges for tutoring online or phone calls?

 A: When you consider all the money you could spend at an on-site teacher training intensive, it may more than double your base tuition cost.
-Santosha On-Line Yoga Teacher Training 200 distance learning program is, in fact, a very low cost Yoga teacher-training program.
-There are no hidden costs for Santosha Yoga On-Line Teacher Training 200 online or by Skype.
+Santosha Online Yoga Teacher Training 200 distance learning program is, in fact, a very low cost Yoga teacher-training program.
+There are no hidden costs for Santosha Yoga Online Teacher Training 200.

-Q: Do I have to be an experienced Yoga practitioner?
+Q: Do I have to be an experienced Yoga practitioner to do this course?

-A: No, all you need is a desire in your heart and the dedication that it will take to complete the Santosha Yoga On-Line Teacher Training 200 with 100% dedication.
-If you have no previous Yoga experience, you would be best to practice with a local Yoga teacher to get the basics down first.
+A: No, all you need is a desire in your heart and the dedication that it will take to complete the Santosha Yoga Online Teacher Training 200 with 100% dedication.
+If you have no previous Yoga experience, it would be best to practice with a local yoga teacher to get the basics down first.

-A: Yes, this certification, Santosha Yoga On-Line Teacher Training 200 will help you learn more about Hot Yoga or Power Yoga since these Yoga styles are branches of the “Hatha Yoga tree.”
-However this Santosha Yoga On-Line Teacher Training 200 was not specifically designed for those particular Yoga styles.
+A: Santosha’s Online Yoga Teacher Training 200 will help you learn more about Hot Yoga or Power Yoga since these Yoga styles are using Asana, which is one of the 8 Limbs.
+However this Santosha Yoga Online Teacher Training 200 was not specifically designed for those particular yoga styles.

-Q: I have developed a strong awareness of the benefits of Yoga.
-There are no Yoga teachers in my locality.
-Can my Yoga training develop my awareness into a life long career, as a Yoga instructor?
+Q: I have developed a strong awareness of the benefits of yoga.
+There are no yoga teachers local to me.
+Can my yoga training develop my awareness into a life long career, as a yoga instructor?

 A: A Yoga Teacher Training certificate is the first step in the journey of teaching.
-As you progress – you will either do independent research or take more Yoga Santosha Yoga On-Line Teacher Training 200s.
-This is the way it is for all Yoga teachers.
-The wonderful aspect to know is no one will ever know all there is to know about Yoga in one lifetime!
-Unless we spend many years in a cave!
+As you progress, we would suggest you complete a YTT 200 contact hour course with Santosha as you will already be well equipped for the course.
+The wonderful aspect to know is no one will ever know all there is to know about yoga in one lifetime!

 Q: I have been practicing Yoga for over 10 years.
 How will I be able to teach Yoga to others whenever I experience my own challenges (physical or mental)?

 A: Yoga gives us a “path” toward self-realization.
 This path allows us to be present for our practice, and to see ourselves from within.
-So therefore if we stay on our path each day is a new day with new realizations, so this is wonderful we practice practice, practice and this becomes our teachings.
+So therefore if we stay on our path, each day is a new day with new realizations.
+The more we practise the better our teaching and personal practise becomes.

 Q: How much time should I expect to spend on homework?